jb18529/jb18529/README.md

-Hi, I’m a computer science student at University of Nottingham
+Hi, I’m a computer science student at the University of Nottingham